-ROLE PLAYER RESPONSIBILITIES Municipality 0 Ensure that the IDP addresses the right to adequate housing on a progressive basis; 0 Set housing delivery goals in respect of the Municipal Area; О Plan, co-ordinate, facilitate. promote and facilitate housing developmer the Municipal Area; ROLE PLAYER RESPONSIBILITIES 0 Identify and designate land for housing development; 0 Plan and manage land use and development (township establishm subdivision, consolidation, rezoning etc); 0 Provision of bulk engineering services; 0 Provision of services in respect of water, sanitation, electricity. roads, stowater drainage etc.; 0 Maintenance of a housing data base.

-Provincial Department 0 0 Develop Provincial Housing Policies; Human Settlement Co- ordinate housing development in the Province; Prepare and maintain a multi-year plan in respect of each National Provincial Housing Programme to access finance from the National Housing Fund a 0 Fund the erection of top structures; 0 Fund the purchase of land in the event that the Municipality has no land available; 0 Capacity development of municipalities to enable them to perform t obligations in terms of housing delivery; 0 Appointment of developers/contractors.
-National Department 0 0 Develop National Housing policy as well as norms and standards; Human Settlement Set National housing delivery goals; 0 Monitor performance in terms of housing delivery; 0 Assist provinces to develop the administrative capacity required for effective exercise of their powers and performance of their duties in result of housing development; • Support and strengthen the capacity of municipalities to manage their or affairs and to exercise their powers and perform their duties in respect of housing development; 0 Promote consultation and communication on matters regarding housing development; 0 Administer the National Housing Fund and allocation of funding to Provinces.
+ROLE PLAYER RESPONSIBILITIES Municipality 0 Ensure that the IDP addresses the right to adequate housing on a progressive basis; 0 Set housing delivery goals in respect of the Municipal Area; 0 Plan, co-ordinate, facilitate. promote and facilitate housing development in the Municipal Area; ROLE PLAYER RESPONSIBILITIES 0 Identify and designate land for housing development; 0 Plan and manage land use and development (township establishment, subdivision, consolidation, rezoning etc.); 0 Provision of bulk engineering services; 0 Provision of services in respect of water, sanitation, electricity. roads, storm water drainage etc.; 0 Maintenance of a housing data base.
+Provincial 0 Develop Provincial Housing Policies; Department of Co- ordinate housing development in the Province; Human Settlement Prepare and maintain a multi-year plan in respect of each National and Provincial Housing Programme to access finance from the National Housing Fund and; 0 Fund the erection of top structures; 0 Fund the purchase of land in the event that the Municipality has no land available; 0 Capacity development of municipalities to enable them to perform their obligations in terms of housing delivery; О Appointment of developers/contractors.
+National 0 Develop National Housing policy as well as norms and standards; Department of Set National housing delivery goals; Human Settlement 0 Monitor performance in terms of housing delivery; 0 Assist provinces to develop the administrative capacity required for the effective exercise of their powers and performance of their duties in respect of housing development; • Support and strengthen the capacity of municipalities to manage their own affairs and to exercise their powers and perform their duties in respect of housing development; 0 Promote consultation and communication on matters regarding housing development; 0 Administer the National Housing Fund and allocation of funding to Provinces.